nicholasgalante1997/dotafts/README.md

 ### A Standard Static Web Server Model

 This project doesn't reinvent the wheel.
 It subscribes to a common server-client model of infrastructure.
+We have a client application, the source code for which can be found under `./www`.
+We also have a traditional tcp https server, the source code for which can be found under `./src`.

+### Server

+We use Rust with Actix Web for our server.
+We use sqlx as our database exchange library.
+We use actix_files for our static web hosting.

+### Client

+We use React 18.2 and React DOM 18.2 for the client.
+We generate static html during the build/release process and hydrate the markup on the client.
+We use the ReactDOM/server api for static site generation.
+We don't use next.js or remix.
+When possible, we rely on native html and css functionality over any js counterpart.

+### Database

+We use postgres.

 ## Install